-Key components of the Emergency Broadband Benefit Program (EBB) launching on Wednesday, May 12th
+Key components of the Emergency Broadband Benefit Program (EBB) launched on Wednesday, May 12th, 2021

-1 What is covered?

-- Up to a \$50/month discount on broadband service and equipment rentals (\$75/month for hhds on Tribal lands) - A one-time discount of up to \$100 for a laptop, tablet, or desktop (with co-pay of \$10 to \$50) - ~70 participating ISPs in Texas, including AT&T, Charter, Comcast, Frontier, Grande - The FCC reimburses the ISPs directly, reducing the payment logistics on households
+- 1 What is covered? - Up to a \$50/month discount on broadband service and equipment rentals (\$75/month for hhds on Tribal lands) - A one-time discount of up to \$100 for a laptop, tablet, or desktop (with co-pay of \$10 to \$50)

+- 2 Who is offering? - ~70 participating ISPs in Texas, including AT&T, Charter, Comcast, Frontier, Grande - The FCC reimburses the ISPs directly, reducing the payment logistics on households
-Households at or below 135% federal poverty guidelines

-Who is eligible?

-Households that qualify for Lifeline, participate in the free and reduced lunch program, received a Pell grant, or participate in Tribal specific programs
+- Who is eligible? - Households at or below 135% federal poverty guidelines - Households that qualify for Lifeline, participate in the free and reduced lunch program, received a Pell grant, or participate in Tribal specific programs

-How it works?

-- Households apply either online, mail-in, or through participating broadband providers - Once approved, households choose a participating ISP - Households will need to opt-in or request to continue services when funds run out
+- 4 How it works? - Households apply either online, mail-in, or through participating broadband providers - Once approved, households choose a participating ISP - Households will need to opt-in or request to continue services when funds run out